DonovanAdrian/HTMLCrashCourse/README.md

 ## ***How On EARTH Do I Interpret All This???***
 ...You may be asking me.
 To be honest, I still have trouble from time to time, don't get yourself down.
+THIS IS A LOT OF READING MATERIAL AFTER ALL!!
 Depending on the layout of GitHub, you should see a list of all the directories (folders) and files included in this GitHub Repository.
 To continue moving forward in